-The increase in cost of revenue for 2022 as compared to 2021 was primarily due to increased network build-out and supporting services, particularly related to increased supporting services for third-party cloud applications, and increased investment in our network in prior years to support traffic growth, which resulted in higher depreciation costs of our network equipment and growth in expenses related to our co-location facilities including energy to power our network.
+[Table of revenue for 2022 as compared to 2021 was primarily due to increased network build-out and supporting services, particularly related to increased supporting services for third-party cloud applications, and increased investment in our network in prior years to support traffic growth, which resulted in higher depreciation costs of our network equipment and growth in expenses related to our co-location facilities including energy to power our network.](#) [Contents](#)

-During 2024, we expect our cost of revenue to increase as compared to 2023, in particular our co-location costs, due to investments in our network to support the continued growth of our compute solutions.
+During 2024, 2025, we expect our cost of revenue to increase as compared to 2023, 2024, in particular our co-location costs and depreciation of network equipment, due to investments in our network to support the continued growth of our compute solutions.
 We plan to continue to focus our efforts on managing our operating margins, including our bandwidth and network build-out costs.
 Specifically, we are continuing to take steps to migrate third-party cloud services onto Akamai Connected Cloud, which we expect will continue to reduce third-party cloud services costs.

-Research and Development Expenses
+[Research and Development Expenses](#)